Pt 10. Flashbacks: Aunt Peg’s always been there…..

 Steve: <softly> I’m sorry Ton, I wish,

 Tony: <waving a hand, interrupting> It’s not your fault my old man was too obsessed with his work to toss a ball around or teach me to tie a tie. <looks back down at the sketch> She did her best to make up for it.
-Aunt Peg, Mom, Anna& Edwin, I had family.
+Aunt Peg, Mom, Anna& Edwin, I had a family.
 She’s the only one left.

 Steve: <nods> Yeah, for me too.